 What are the countries receiving foreign aid doing with all that cash?

-In countries like Afghanistan, for example, nearly 73% of its $4.89 billion in aid was designated for military assistance according to USAID.
+In countries like Iraq, for example, 55% of its $454 million in aid for 2020 was designated for military assistance according to USAID.
 This can include a broad range of programming, from counter-terror operations to strengthening legal and judicial systems.

 Where does Concern fit in all this?